aliterc/aliterc.github.io/index.md

 I have taught Photoshop in school once.
 Our school was opposite China Petrol University.
 My dad had his own invention of a big machine.
 I could lead teams to sell things, organise team to shot videos.
 My Phsycology, Crisis management were good.

+- 1023 Breakingviews - Holding: Company babysitters get deserved spanking

+NEW YORK (Reuters Breakingviews) - Uncle Sam is finally delivering a spanking to company babysitters.
+The U.S. Department of Justice announced last week that it will cut back on hiring private monitors for corporate wrongdoers.
+Once trusted to keep the likes of Citigroup and Apple in line, these super-nannies have often turned out to be meddlers fond of excessive oversight and multi-million dollar fees.

+The original idea was to put official eyes and ears inside companies that agreed to make amends for past offenses.
+Bank of America, for example, accepted a monitor in 2014 to ensure compliance with its $16.7 billion dodgy-mortgage settlement, which required the bank to modify loans, help low-income borrowers and provide other consumer relief.
+Companies ranging from BP to Credit Suisse have in recent years accepted similar arrangements.

+As Assistant Attorney General Brian Benczkowski acknowledged in a speech last week, though, monitors put a tremendous strain on companies.
+He unveiled new limits that would require the watchdogs “only as necessary,” never as a “punitive” measure and “as the exception, not the rule.”
+Two big factors in deciding whether to appoint one: “financial cost” and “unnecessary burdens” to the business.
+However this policy plays out, experience suggests that it’s good news for shareholders and the public.

+Even qualified monitors with solid track records can go astray.
+In 2013, the federal judge handling Apple’s e-book antitrust judgment appointed Michael Bromwich as the company’s overseer, a respected former prosecutor and, more recently, the lawyer for Christine Blasey Ford, who accused Supreme Court Justice Brett Kavanaugh of sexual assault.
+The iPhone maker soon raised a stink, though, criticizing Bromwich’s $1,100-an-hour fees, overly intrusive meetings with Chief Executive Tim Cook, Chief Design Officer Jony Ive and other top executives and a bill of nearly $140,000 for two weeks of work.
+The judge acknowledged the “challenging relationship” in declining to renew Bromwich’s appointment after two years.

+Other monitors have provoked even more controversy.
+In 2007, then-New Jersey Governor Chris Christie took heat for appointing his ex-boss – former U.S. Attorney General John Ashcroft – to oversee corrupt medical-device manufacturers.
+The Ashcroft firm’s bill: somewhere between $28 million and $52 million over 18 months.

+Foreign bribery cases have been especially troublesome.
+In a 2010 hearing on chemical-maker Innospec’s guilty plea to paying bribes, a federal judge bristled at the prospect of appointing a monitor, saying she wasn’t comfortable approving “a vehicle for someone to make lots of money.”
+And the Justice Department left another bribery suspect, Faro Technologies, operating in limbo for two years before appointing a monitor.

+The arrangement can also be riddled with conflicts, especially since the companies that pay the tab have leverage to call the shots.
+In 2008, for example, Bank of Tokyo-Mitsubishi persuaded consultancy PricewaterhouseCoopers, which was serving as its monitor, to water down a report on the bank’s dealings with Iran and other blacklisted countries.
+New York State’s then-top financial regulator, Benjamin Lawsky, fined the consulting firm $25 million six years later for lacking integrity and objectivity.
+The previous year it had slapped Deloitte with a $10 million penalty for similar behavior involving Standard Chartered.

+Those examples are probably not the norm, given how many independent monitors are appointed—one in every three cases involving corporations over the past five years, according to Benczkowski.
+Yet the instances of overreach have been too numerous to ignore.
+What’s more, there’s no way to tell whether any monitor has been effective, because their reports are confidential.
+The only certainty is that the hefty cost of their services ultimately bypasses the wrongdoers themselves and falls on innocent shareholders.

+The risk in reducing the role of monitors is, of course, that what replaces them — if anything does — may be worse.
+The new Justice Department policy raises the possibility that many corporate wrongdoers will be on their own in ensuring compliance with the terms of their legal settlements.
+That may work for responsible companies with tight oversight of their finances and operations.
+It’s small comfort, however, for an American public that has watched a parade of repeat corporate offenders churn through the DOJ and the enforcement divisions of the Securities and Exchange Commission and other regulators in recent decades.

+Holding top executives legally accountable for the transgressions of their firms would still be the most effective deterrent to corporate crime.
+Short of that, a business-friendly DOJ has at least seen the folly of outsourcing its watchdog role.
+The next step will be to prove that it can handle the job itself.

 - 1022 FB [AUDIO](https://github.com/aliterc/aliterc.github.io/blob/master/fb%201022.m4a)

 - UK car insurance premiums up for first time in 12 months - survey